larsenjohn/herebyaccident/_posts/2017-04-20-dantes-squarespace.md

 ## Fuck the user ##

 Now we are cooking with gas - you can bypass the whole shebang and make a custom page if you choose.
-Which pretty much makes SP an expensive host.
+But they say the user cannot edit with this method - which pretty much makes SP an expensive static host.
 To make the leap start by making a "pages" folder if there isn't one there already.
 Then make a couple of files.

 Uno - custom.page
 Duo - custom.page.conf

 You don't have to put anything in the .conf for now, but I have seen this snippet.
 Too bad this doesn't work either, but put it in so people *think* they have the feature.
 If you just *believe* it's true it most certainly is - Just ask the president.